03b8/tefy/README.rst

-TEfy
+tefy
 ====

 |Build Status| |PyPI version|

-``TEfy`` was born out of the need to streamline the conversion of doc, docx and odt documents into TEI XML when using Python scripts.
+``tefy`` was born out of the need to streamline the conversion of doc, docx and odt documents into TEI XML when using Python scripts.
 It's a very basic wrapper around the OxGarage_
 API at https://oxgarage.tei-c.org/ege-webservice/ and